-Deploying multiple routes

-In the deploy_routes demo, the container client application (it_container_admin) is used to deploy two routes, each of which is specified in a dedicated deployment descriptor file.
-For example:

-'''

-it_container_admin -deploy -file

-../../routes/deployCORBASoapService.xml

-it_container_admin -deploy -file

-../../routes/deployCORBAHTTPService.xml

-'''

-Each deployment descriptor describes a single router, which is identified by the targetNamespace assigned to the contract that contains the route and the name of the source service.

-Specifying persistent deployment

-With the deployment descriptor approach, you can specify a persistent deployment directory.
+Deploying multiple routes In the deploy_routes demo, the container client application (it_container_admin) is used to deploy two routes, each of which is specified in a dedicated deployment descriptor file.
+For example: it_container_admin -deploy -file //routes/deployCORBASoapService.xml it_container_admin -deploy -file //routes/deployCORBAHTTPService.xml Each deployment descriptor describes a single router, which is identified by the targetNamespace assigned to the contract that contains the route and the name of the source service.
+Specifying persistent deployment With the deployment descriptor approach, you can specify a persistent deployment directory.
 When you initially deploy each contract, a copy of the deployment descriptor is placed into this directory.
 When you restart the container, it automatically redeploys all the contracts identified in these deployment descriptors.
 In this case, the effect is the same as the configuration approach (that is, all routes are deployed during the startup).

-Further information

-For more details on the Artix container, deployment descriptors, and persistent deployment, see Deploying Artix Solutions.

-For working examples of the routing plug-in deployed in an Artix container, see any of the demos in the following directory:
+Further information For more details on the Artix container, deployment descriptors, and persistent deployment, see Configuring and Deploying , C ++ Runtime .
+For working examples of the routing plug-in deployed in an Artix container, see any of the demos in the following directory: InstallDir\artix_5.0\cxx_java\samples\routing Alternatively, for a more advanced example, see: InstallDir\artix_5.0\cxx_java\samples\advanced\container\deploy_r outes Optimizing Router Performance

-InstallDir\\artix\Version\demos\routing

-Alternatively, for a more advanced example, see:

-InstallDir\artix\Version\demos\advanced\container\deploy routes

-Optimizing Router Performance

-This section describes how to configure the following router optimizations in an Artix configuration file:

-- Setting router pass-through - Setting CORBA bypass

-Setting router pass-through

-By default a router instance to passes along messages without processing if the source and destination of the route use the same binding.
+Overview This section describes how to configure the following router optimizations in an Artix configuration file: Setting router pass-through Setting CORBA bypass Setting router pass-through By default a router instance to passes along messages without processing if the source and destination of the route use the same binding.
 You can change this behavior by setting plugins:routing:use_pass_through to false.
 When the router passes a message in its default pass-through mode it copies the message buffer directly from the source endpoint to the destination endpoint.
-This has a number of implications:

-- Reference proxification does not occur. - Request level handlers are not called. - Server-side message level handlers are not called. - Authentication and authorization are skipped regardless of the security settings.

-If you want all messages to go through the router and be fully processed, set this variable to false.
+This has a number of implications: Reference proxification does not occur.
+Request level handlers are not called.
+Server-side message level handlers are not called. • Authentication and authorization are skipped regardless of the security settings.
+If you want all messages to go through the router and be fully processed, set this variable to ${\tt false}.$ Setting CORBA bypass For CORBA integrations, you can use location forwarding to connect CORBA clients directly to CORBA servers, and thus bypass the Artix routing plug-in entirely.

-WARNING: Do not enable pass-through in a secure router.
-When pass-through is enabled, the authentication and authorization steps are skipped.
-Therefore, you must always set plugins:routing:use_pass_through to false in a secure router.
-See IONA Security Advisory, ISA130905.

-Setting CORBA bypass

-For CORBA integrations, you can use location forwarding to connect CORBA clients directly to CORBA servers, and thus bypass the Artix routing plug-in entirely.

 Set the plugins:routing:use_bypass configuration variable to true to specify that the router sends CORBA LocateReply messages back to the client.
 The default is false.

-Further information

-For more information on Artix router optimizations, see the Artix Configuration Reference.
+Further information For more information on Artix router optimizations, see the Artix Configuration Reference.

+CHAPTER 10 | Deploying an Artix Router

-Routing Messages Containing Endpoint References
+Routing Messages Containing References

-When routing messages containing endpoint references Artix creates proxies for the referenced endpoint.
+When routing messages containing endpoint references, Artix creates client proxies for the referenced endpoint.
+This chapter explains how to optimize router performance when routing messages containing endpoint references.